timescale/docs/_partials/_migrate_live_run_live_migration_timescaledb.md

        timescale/live-migration:v0.0.20 snapshot
    ```

-   If best practice is to make changes to the source and target, live-migration supplies information.
+   Live-migration supplies information about updates you need to make to the source database and target service.
 For example:

    ```shell
    2024-03-25T12:40:40.884 WARNING: The following tables in the Source DB have neither a primary key nor a REPLICA IDENTITY (FULL/INDEX)